CharlieS540/MS1-Junior-Club/README.md

 ### Code Validation

-At the end of the project I used the validators below to validate the HTML and CSS code.
+At the end of the project, I used the validators below to validate the HTML and CSS code.

 * [W3C HTML Validator](https://validator.w3.org/#validate_by_input)
 * [W3c CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)